neo-project/neo-dev-portal/docs/n3/develop/write/1_dotnet.md

 Related contract files are outputted under `bin\sc` path in the contract project directory.

-### Compile the contract file with Visual Studio
+### Compiling the contract file with Visual Studio

-In the Visual Studio interface, click Build -> Build Solution (Ctrl + Shift + B).
+Build -> Build Solution (Ctrl + Shift + B)

 ## Versioning tips

-- After successfully creating the project, open it and check if the version of the NuGet package `Neo.SmartContract.Framework` matches the version of `Neo.Compiler.CSharp`.
+After successfully creating the project, open it and check if the version of the NuGet package `Neo.SmartContract.Framework` matches the version of `Neo.Compiler.CSharp`.
 If the compiler is up-to-date but Neo.SmartContract.Framework is not, please manually update it to ensure the proper compilation of the project.

-- If you're working on an older contract project, make sure to compile it using the appropriate compiler version.
+If you're working on an older contract project, make sure to compile it using the appropriate compiler version.

-- If you are updating a contract project that is quite old, ensure that you have upgraded both the NuGet package `Neo.SmartContract.Framework` and the compiler to the latest versions, and also make necessary modifications to the contract code.
+If you are updating a contract project from a long time ago, please update the NuGet package `Neo.SmartContract.Framework` and the compiler to the latest version, and also slightly modify the contract code.

-- For the most current way of writing contract code, see this document or [GitHub](https://github.com/neo-project/neo-devpack-dotnet/tree/master/examples).
+For the most current way of writing contract code, see this document or [GitHub](https://github.com/neo-project/neo-devpack-dotnet/tree/master/examples).
 Among other things, the example contracts in GitHub may contain code for the upcoming version (unreleased) of the template and compiler.

 ## References